How Real Aliens Killed Sci-Fi For Me

 Maybe you’ll pretend it’s not part of you, or just try to forget it.

-These are all just different ways of dealing with of the same thing.
+Here’s my point: These are all just different ways of dealing with the exact same problem.

 We’re all afraid of some of the things we know.
 We’re all trying to find some way to integrate this stuff — the things we know that we don’t want to know — into ourselves; to make it make some kind of sense.